jakestanley/jacodemon/Readme.md

 ### Major features

 - More achievements/badges
+- Enemies count in map picker (optional)
+- In depth analysis, which maps were easy?
+How many attempts before you completed a map for the first time?
 - Show your time vs. par time
+- WAD locations and PWAD search (uses WAD.TXT if available)
+- WADSeeker/idgames API integration
+- Add FINISHED to auto-records output file rename
+- Option to delete OBS recording instead of saving
 - Migrate your config/stats/demos/cheevos, etc for backup
 - Backup and move config and stats
 - DSDA config viewer/editor